-Your event can be the best thing that’s come to town since Elvis… but if people don’t know about it, they won’t come.
+Your event can be the best thing that’s come to town since Elvis (and we’re talking the real King of Rock Elvis here, not one of those terrible impersonators)… but if people don’t know about it, they won’t come.
+Here's some marketing advice to help you get the word out.

 Are they young and into social media?
 Which platform is most popular with them?
 Are there interest groups or event sites you can reach them in?
-Think of activity Facebook groups, blogs, online magazines etc. Are they older and use email more?
+Think of activity Facebook groups, blogs, online magazines etc. Are they older and you find they rely on email more that social media?
 What shops/coffee shops could you put up posters to reach them at?

 When you sign an agreement with food vendors, hosts, DJs or artists, make sure you include a clause that says they must market the event on their platforms.
-Just supply them with the content or design elements they’ll be able to use.
+All you need to do is supply them with the content or design elements they’ll be able to use.
 You’ll be reaching new people who already know and support them.
+And new people, well, that means new opportunities to influence others.
+Speaking of which...

 Can you offer someone who has a big social circle or a specific, relevant interest group discounted group tickets?
 A promotional code could be used to distinguish them.